 The boundary between a lake and a river is the point at which the flowing water of the river meets the backed-up waters of the lake, regardless of the water level of the lake.

 Bag limit: 5 salmonids per day.
-Closed season: no closed season.

 The following lakes have specific regulations that only apply to them.

 Lake Toolondo

 Minimum legal size: 45 cm for brown trout and 30 cm for rainbow trout.